8ta4/say/DONTREADME.md

 Error notification depends on whether transcription is triggered manually or automatically.

 > Will I get notified if transcription fails when it is triggered manually?
+(Planned)

 Yup, you will.